ColinEberhardt/SimulatorEnhancements/README.md

 Once this is done, the app will poll `localhost/data` requesting the current, simulated, location and accelerometer data.

-To simulate this data, use the SimulatorEnhancements-Server project, which is a simple we server that provides data in the following format:
+To simulate this data, use the [SimulatorEnhancements-Server](https://github.com/ColinEberhardt/SimulatorEnhancements-Server) project, which is a simple web server that provides data in the following format:

 	{
 	  accelerometer: { x: 0.56, y: 0.0, z: 0.45 },